unfulvio/wp-php-console/readme.txt

 > PHP Console allows you to handle PHP errors & exceptions, dump variables, execute PHP code remotely and many other things using [Google Chrome extension PHP Console](https://chrome.google.com/webstore/detail/php-console/nfhmhhlpfleoednkpnnnkolmclajemef) and [PHP Console server library](https://github.com/barbushin/php-console).

-This implementation of PHP Console offers yet another tool to make it more easy to test on the fly any WordPress specific function or class (including those introduced by your active theme and plugins!) from a terminal and inspect results, catch errors and warnings with call stack trace straight from the Chrome JavaScript console.
-In other words, besides debugging, you can execute PHP or WordPress-specific PHP code straight from the terminal and print PHP variables in Chrome Dev Tools JavaScript console as if it were Javascript.
-It's very handy to keep everything in one place.
+This implementation of PHP Console is a handy tool to make it easier to test on the fly any WordPress specific function or class (including those introduced by your active theme and plugins!) from a terminal and inspect results, catch errors and warnings with complete call stack trace straight from the Chrome JavaScript console.
+In other words, besides debugging, you can execute PHP or WordPress-specific PHP code straight from the terminal and print PHP variables in Chrome Dev Tools JavaScript console along with your normal JavaScript debugging and testing.
+Keep everything in one place, without leaving the browser to check for your logs or writing temporary PHP test code on a PHP file and refresh your browser page.

-Note: PHP 5.4.0 minimum version is required to use this plugin.
+Note: PHP version 5.4.0 or above is required to use this plugin.

 For support and pull requests, please refer to [WP PHP Console GitHub repo](https://github.com/unfulvio/wp-php-console) and read the instructions there - thank you.